evaristoc/fCC_R3/docs/README.md

                    category: (category of the platform: tutorial, blog, etc)

+                   cat_regex: a simple regex format describing the category

                    prevalence: (a list of numbers used for the calculation of the popularity ranking; might rename into a intuitive name)

                    minsecurity, crawlstatus, created, modified : not important for rendering